konflux-ci/release-service-catalog/CONTRIBUTING.md

 ### Tekton Task Testing

-When a pull request is opened, Tekton Task tests are run for all the task version directories that are modified.
+When a pull request is opened, Tekton Task tests are run for all the task directories that are being modified.

 The Github workflow is defined in [.github/workflows/tekton_task_tests.yaml](.github/workflows/tekton_task_tests.yaml)

 #### Adding new Tekton Task tests

-Tests are defined as Tekton Pipelines inside the `tests` subdirectory of the task version directory.
+Tests are defined as Tekton Pipelines inside the `tests` subdirectory of the task directory.
 Their filenames must match `test*.yaml` and the Pipeline name must be the same as the filename (sans `.yaml`).